Kitware/trame/docs/content/docs/module-vega.md

 ## How to use it?

 The best and easiest way to create charts for [Vega](https://vega.github.io/vega/) is to use [Altair](https://altair-viz.github.io/index.html).
-And with Trame, the `Altair` chart can be passed directly to the component.
+And with trame, the `Altair` chart can be passed directly to the component.
 The code snippet below illustrate such usage.

 ```python
 from vuetify.html import vega